longturn/freeciv21/docs/General/faq.rst

 How do I use a different ruleset?
 ---------------------------------

-Again, this is easiest if the ruleset is available through the "Freeciv21 Modpack Installer" utility that's shipped with Freeciv21.
+Again, this is easiest if the ruleset is available through the :strong:`Freeciv21 Modpack Installer` utility that's shipped with Freeciv21.

 If the ruleset you want is not available via the modpack installer, you'll have to install it by hand from somewhere.
 To do that is beyond the scope of this FAQ.